KawtharSafa/Book-Store/README.md

-# Book-Store
-A bookstore MERN project
+A MERN stack bookstore project with a focus on Backend API building